-The main reason that makes Monaco such a popular residence for sportsmen and celebrities is mainly a particularly favourable tax regime.
-Monaco is in fact famous for not to expect personal income taxes, with the only exception of French citizens: residents are not subject to any tax on income, surplus value or capital.
+The main reason that makes Monaco such a popular residence for sportsmen and celebrities is mainly because of the friendly business environment and particularly favorable tax rules, making it a sort of tax haven .
+Monaco is in fact famous for not to expect personal income tax to be paid with the only exception of French citizens: residents are subject to a zero income tax regime and the same apply to surplus value or capital gains.

 Till a few years ago, even the so-called and celebrated banking secrecy was part of the Monegasque “allure” for large landowners, who could accumulate large amounts of capital in the principality’s banks without being asked too many questions.
 Since the beginning of 2017, however, Monaco has also adhered to the principles of the European Court against money laundering and tax evasion, ensuring absolute transparency in intra- and extra-institutional communications.

 In addition to the celebrated fiscal reasons, there is also another reason for preferring exclusive Monaco to more “traditional” cities, and it has much to do with the privacy and tranquility of the aforementioned sportsmen.
-Always the residence of millionaires, international stars and cover faces, the Principality is so full of celebrities that we don’t even pay attention anymore.
-Sportsmen, actors and musicians can thus go for coffee, take a walk or work out without being constantly surrounded by paparazzi, fans and onlookers looking for a shot or an autograph.
+Always the residence of millionaires, international stars and cover faces, the Principality is so full of celebrities that moneguasques don’t even pay attention anymore.
+Sportsmen, actors and musicians can live a normal social life, thus go for coffee, take a walk or work out without being constantly surrounded by paparazzi, fans and onlookers looking for a shot or an autograph.

 Welcome to Monaco